Dusandinho/PreFab/README.md

-# NN-PFP
+# PreFab
-`NN-PFP` (Neural Network Photonic Fabrication Predictor) is a package for modelling fabrication process induced variations in integrated photonic devices with deep convolutional neural networks.
+`PreFab` (Prediction of Fabrication) is a package for modelling fabrication process induced variations in integrated photonic devices with deep convolutional neural networks.

 Trained models can predict variations like corner rounding, washing away of small holes/features, and general over/under-etching in any planar photonic structure.
 Once predicted, the designer can resimulate their design to rapidly prototype the expected performance and make any necessary changes.